klara-chmura/computec-docs/docs/wms/user-guide/managing-uom-in-computec-wms.md

 To use Sales UoM for new Inventory Transfers, check the Use Sales UoM option.
 If unchecked, the system will use the UoM from the Inventory.

 ---
-By configuring these options, you can tailor UoM management in CompuTec WMS to suit your business processes and improve inventory handling efficiency.